TakeprofitTechnology/ReleaseNotes/MT5 Risk profiling panel.md

 ## Version 2025.8.11.564 (20 August, 2025)
 ### Changes
 * Fixed the bug with application processed single operation twice.
+* Fixed the bug with PnL zeroed instead of going negative.

 ## Version 2025.8.5.674 (5 August, 2025)
 ### Changes